Small Family: 2-5 people

 LIFESTYLE PHOTOGRAPHY – IS IT FOR YOU?

 Hey!
 Have a family?
-Need them documented in time so you don’t forget them, but aren’t big on wearing matching outfits and shaking puppets around to force your kid to smile in Duke Gardens?
+Need them documented in time so you don’t forget them, but aren’t big on wearing matching outfits and shaking puppets around to force your kid to smile in a garden somewhere in a suit?
 Then you’ve come to the right place!
 I photograph families in a documentary, day-in-the-life sort of style that’s often called “lifestyle photography.”
 Basically, it just means that the photos aren’t posed, but are focused on capturing your natural family interactions and relationships.
 It sounds kinda fancy-pants but really is just about people having fun together… with me kinda quietly lurking around the sidelines in a weird way while you pretend I’m not taking your picture (it’s not really as awkward as it sounds).

 BUT WAIT.
 HOW WILL I KNOW WHAT TO DO WITH MY HANDS IF YOU DON’T POSE ME?
 WILL WE ALL JUST STAND AROUND AND NOT KNOW WHAT TO DO?